Hello everyone.This page is a compilation of videos, letters and messages..

 Not knowing what is awaiting us in the days to come we shall continue to trust God because He knows what is ahead and He will sustain us.
 Therefore, let us offer all that is known and also the unknown to Jesus, all for Jesus.

+As we know that the CV19 has impacted us so much that it has raised many questions.
 It will not disappear so soon but will present a continuing challenge for us to live our lives carefully and meaningfully to be fruitful in all that we intend to do.
 Therefore, “Let us then approach God’s throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.” ( Hebrews 4:16 NIV).
 In the light of the government advice and Church office, it is a challenge for us to see how we are preparing ourselves in terms of worship, different activities and fellowship groups in relation to our Mission and Ministry.
 This matters for all who have responsibility and duty of care for people in our churches.
 It is not what we wish or intend to do for one day but the greater question is what Next after every next??
 So let us place our lives into his caring hands,

 2. What are we going to let go,